IQTLabs/edgetech-skyscan-c2/README.md

 - **MIN_ALTITUDE**: The minimum altitude of an aircraft.
 This is useful when there are nearby aircraft that are on the ground and should be ignored.
 - **MAX_ALTITUDE**: The maximum altitude of an aircraft.
 This is useful when there are clouds and you want to ignore any aircrafts that are in the clouds.

-### Docker Compose
-SkyScan is designed to be stood up as a series of Docker containers.
-Docker Compose makes it easy to do coordinate all of the containers.
-The <a href="https://github.com/IQTLabs/SkyScan">SkyScan</a> repo provides an example of a `docker-compose.yaml` file that can be used to startup an instance.
-The `docker-compose.yaml` file include in this repo provides a minimal example of how to start and configure a SkyScan C2 container.
-You can use this Docker Compose file as a starting point if you wish to include the SkyScan C2 container in a custom system.

-<a href="https://github.com/IQTLabs/edgetech-template/pulls">Make Contribution</a>
-·
-<a href="https://github.com/IQTLabs/edgetech-template/issues">Report Bug</a>
-·
-<a href="https://github.com/IQTLabs/edgetech-template/issues">Request Feature</a>
+## Usage

+This module is designed to be used in concert with other modules to build a complete tracking system.
+[SkyScan](https://github.com/IQTLabs/SkyScan), which tracks aircraft using ADS-B transmissions, is an example of the type of system that can be built.

+ Checkout the `docker-compose.yml` in that repo to see how these modules can be connected together.
+The configuration for the system is stored in `.env` environment files.
+Examples of the different environment files are included in the **SkyScan** repo and can be configured them to match your setup.

 ### Built With